hasanilteris/Object_Tracking/README.md

-# Simple-Tracking
+## Object Tracking
-## Python ve OpenCV kütüphanesi ile video üzerinden hareketli nesne takibi çalışması
+#### Object tracking application on a loaded video using Python and the OpenCV library.